-Does your city display memorials or a monuments to a local heroes or legends?
-Conduct a group discussion around the choice of the memorial’s materials and subject matter, and then assign a free-form art project encouraging your students’ to share their personal expressions of heroics.
+Does your city display memorials or monuments to local heroes or legends?
+Conduct a group discussion around the choice of the materials used and subject matter.
+Then assign a freeform art project encouraging your students to share their personal expressions of heroics.

-7. Place of worship – Conduct a study on symbolism with a visit to a place of worship.
-Take note of the decorative aspects of the facility–artwork, stained glass, and symbolic accoutrement—and assign an artwork depicting each student’s own unique symbolism.
+Conduct a study on symbolism with a visit to a place of worship.
+Take note of the decorative aspects of the facility, such as artwork, stained glass, and symbolic accouterment.
+Then assign an artwork depicting each student’s unique symbolism.

-From the graceful lines and elegant movements of a ballerina to the brusque, jarring jams of a local street performer, dance is a great way to get your students’ minds moving and dancers make a great study in motion.
+From the graceful lines and elegant movements of a ballerina to the brusque, jarring jams of a local street performer, dance is a great way to get students’ minds moving.
+Dancers make a great study in drawing motion.

 Take a trip to whatever natural resource your city boasts.
-From shoreline to forests, mountains to desertscapes, the shapes, colors, and patterns found in nature are incredibly inspiring for an artist.
+From shores to forests, mountains to desert scapes, the shapes, colors, and patterns of nature are incredibly inspiring for an artist.